daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

     - If you want to get properties from a collection inside the entity, use '>', i.e. ```OrderLines>_amount```;
     - If you want to get properties from a reference inside the entity, use '.', i.e. ```VATSummary._amount```;

-### How to add joins to a query?
-Joins, like in SQL, allow us to obtain information from more than one entity.

-To add a join, edit a query, go to the **Joins** separator, and press _Add new_.
-You will need to fill the following information:
-* _Join with_: The modeled type of the entity to perform the Join with;
-* _Will not join with initial definition?_: Whether or not set A of the join is the entity targeted by the query;
-* _Type_: only visible if not joining with initial definition.
-The modeled type to target;
-* _Join type_: Uses the same concept as SQL's joins:
-    - _Inner_: All records that meet the join condition;
-    - _Left (Left Outer)_: All records from set A, along with the records from set B that meet the join condition;
-    - _Right (Right Outer)_: All records from the set B, along with the records from set A that meet the join condition;
-    - _Full (Full Outer)_: All records from both sets;
-    - _Cross_: multiplies the entries of set A by set B;
-* _Expression_:
-    - _Inner path_: Condition of the join for the inner path;
-    - _Outer path_: Condition of the join for the outer path;

 ### How to create an advanced query?
 The platform allows you to write your own query using SQL.
 This feature enables you to execute your own SQL in over the database.